Actindo-AG/Documentation/Core1Platform/AdministratingCore1/02_ManageUsers.md

 If you want to remove a user from a sandbox, you need to remove the user from all groups.
 For detailed information, see [Remove user from a group](#remove-user-from-a-group).

-There is the following limitation: You cannot remove a user from the *Actindo Admingroup* in a sandbox of which s/he is the owner. <!--- Julian, kann man den owner ändern? -->
+There is the following limitation: You cannot remove a user from the *Actindo Admingroup* in a sandbox of which s/he is the owner.